nayere6342/sep11-freedom-project/blog/entry04.md

 ```

 First part of the code fully loads all the assets.
 Then it gets the texture for those assets.
 For example `"/sprites/grass.png"` the code first gets into the folder called; `sprites`.
 After that, it gets the file called; `grass.png` Like I said before, I also think that _kaboom.js_ can be used for collision handling.
 This is great for giving life throughout your game overall in this type of space.
 As I just said, I believe collision handling can be great for giving life throughout your game as well as letting the player have more freedom in the game.
 For example the player has a fully customizable room where they can move everything by push.
 Or even a ball pit where all the balls in the pit are callable when the player moves around in the pit.
 Also, I believe that _kaboom.js_ can be good for handling basic _AI_.

-To start off my entry, I have been working on my freedom project (FP).
-For a long time by this point.
-And, what I have

 ---